AtticusDotOne/Documentation/glossary.md

 **Impugn**

-1. (legal) That supports an argument of guilt.
+1. (legal) That supports an argument for guilt.

 **Impunity**